Popup Items in Blazor Dropdown Menu Component

 </SfDropDownButton>

-Actions in Dropdown Menu can be used to navigate to the other web page when action item is clicked.
-This can be achieved by providing link to the action item using url property.
+Actions in Dropdown Menu can navigate to another web page when an action item is clicked.
+This can be achieved by providing a link to the action item using the Url property.

 In the following sample, navigation URL for Flipkart, Amazon, and Snapdeal action items are added using the url property: